An $\Omega$-Result for the Counting of Geodesic Segments in the Hyperbolic Plane: Preliminaries

+In \cite{lekkas}, Lekkas uses the following relative trace formula, in order to relate $N(X,l)$, and therefore $E(X,l)$, to a spectral sum.
+In particular, the main term $M(X,l)$ is due to the contribution of the small eigenvalues, and the error term $E(X,l)$ is due to the contribution of the large eigenvalues.

-\end{theorem} The key ingredient in Lekkas' proof is the following relative trace formula. \begin{theorem}[\cite{lekkas}] Let $f$ be a real, continuous, piecewise differentiable function with exponential decay.
+\begin{theorem}[\cite{lekkas}] Let $f$ be a real, continuous, piecewise differentiable function with exponential decay.
 Let $\varepsilon$ be equal to $1$ if $\Gamma$ has an element with zero diagonal entries, and $0$ otherwise.
 For $\Gamma$ a cocompact Fuchsian group, we have